 - Again, on the Services window, choose Start by right-clicking on the Print Spooler service.

-- The print jobs will be deleted from the queue and resume the printing jobs.
+- The print jobs will be deleted from the queue and the printing jobs.